16 ways to reconnect with your partner after a fight

 If you are dealing with any issues in your own marriage, it's crucial to seek help before you reach the point where it ends.

-If you're having problems in your relationship, first talk to your spouse about it, but it is important not to dismiss the idea or straight refuse consenting.
-If there are deep problems, counselling might help a lot.
+If you're having problems in your relationship, first talk to your spouse about it, but it is important not to dismiss the idea or straight refuse consent.
+If there are deep problems, counseling might help a lot.

 Sometimes the problems are something simple and straightforward, but other times it's more complicated and requires seeing a therapist.